Victorian Turkish baths, Swindon: The second (current) Turkish baths, Milton Road

-The cooling-room was particularly spacious, with mosaic floors and, at the other end, a large fireplace.
-The original women’s Turkish baths on the first floor have been closed since at least the mid-1950s, though the door leading into them remains, complete with its coloured glass panel designed by the company’s Mr Rice.
+The cooling-room was particularly spacious, with mosaic floors and, at the other end, a large fireplace with a clock over it.
+The original women’s Turkish baths on the first floor have been closed since at least the mid-1950s, though the door leading into them remains, complete with its coloured glass panel designed by a company employee, Mr Rice.
 The door now leads into offices.

 The women’s baths were smaller than the men’s, with only two hot rooms.
 These led off a shampooing room, with its slab, needle shower, wash basin, and drinking fountain.
 A cooling-room, toilet, and six dressing cubicles completed the suite.
 The hot rooms were directly above the men’s, so that the heated air could be ducted vertically up from the basement furnace.

-The Turkish baths were but one of the facilities provided for its workforce by the GWR through its Medical Fund Society, a service so comprehensive that it was used as a model for the future National Health Service.